rescrv/blue/caternary/README.md

 | `IF` | `0 [10] [20] IF` | `20` |
 | `WHEN` | `true [99] WHEN` | `99` |
 | `UNLESS` | `false [99] UNLESS` | `99` |

+`WHEN`/`UNLESS` share a recorded `caternary check` limitation: their scheme forces both control paths to the same stack depth.
+With a *statically-known* literal condition the runtime only ever runs the taken branch and is fine, but `check` cannot specialize on the literal, so it over-rejects — e.g.
+`[ 5 true [ DROP ] WHEN ] :main` runs to an empty stack yet fails `check` (the unused branch's depth mismatch surfaces as a cyclic-type error).
+For a dynamic condition the two branches really would leave different depths, so the rejection is correct; it over-rejects only when the condition is known.

 ### Sequence Combinators